-Risk Owners also identify operational risk loss or near miss events which are reviewed by the Managers Management Committee and then recorded on the Company's operational risk database with remedial actions identified for which a completion date is set.
+Risk Owners also identify risk events (e.g. operational risk loss or near miss events) which are reviewed by the Managers Management Committee and then recorded on the Company's Risk Event Database, with remedial actions identified for which a completion date is set.
 The financial consequences of loss events (including regulatory breaches) are also identified and also whether the circumstances surrounding those events might give rise to a claim on the Managers' E&O policy.

-The professional indemnity insurance for the Thomas Miller group of companies is purchased from Windsor Insurance Company Ltd, a wholly-owned subsidiary of Thomas Miller Holdings.
+The professional indemnity insurance for the Thomas Miller group of companies is purchased from Windsor Insurance Company Ltd (a wholly-owned subsidiary of Thomas Miller Holdings) and various insurance companies and underwriters at Lloyd's of London.
 The limit of indemnity is £45m with a deductible of £10,000.
 Claims are dealt with in the Thomas Miller office in the Isle of Man.